 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Banking/Finance in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Banking/Finance must include:
+The required WAEC subject combination (O level requirement) for Banking/Finance must include:

 - English Language